neelsmith/lexicon-mining/README.md

 # LexiconMining.jl

-- extract morphological data from the Perseus XML edition of Lewis-Short's *Latin Dictionary*
+The aim of this project is to extract latent morphological data in the digital edition of Lewis-Short's *Latin Dictionary*, and format for use with the Tabulae system for building Latin morphological parsers.

-- create delimited-text tables usable with [Tabulae](https://github.com/neelsmith/Tabulae.jl)
+In 2025, it is being completely rewritten to use ChatGPT for the first round of data extraction.
+The process could be outlined as:

-- compile a `Tabulae.StringParser`
+1. Use ChatGPT to extract morphological data from Christopher Blackwell's Markdown edition of Lewis-Short.

-### TBA
+2. Parse the ChatGPT output into a Julia object model for each morphological type ("part of speech").

-Add note on relation of this package to `LSJMining`.
+3. Create delimited-text representations of the data usable with [Tabulae](https://github.com/neelsmith/Tabulae.jl)